Slavery and Human Trafficking Statement

 This statement includes the activities of Avon Products, Inc. and its applicable, consolidated subsidiaries (collectively “Avon” or the “Company”).
 The statement is published in accordance with the requirements of the UK’s Modern Slavery Act (2015) and outlines the steps taken to ensure that slavery and human trafficking are not taking place in Avon’s supply chain or in any part of Avon’s own business.
 This statement covers the 12 month financial reporting period ending 31st December 2017.

 Avon is the Company that for 130 years has proudly stood for beauty, innovation, optimism and, above all, for women.
-Avon products include well-recognised and beloved brands such as ANEW, Avon Color, Avon Care, Skin-So-Soft, and Advance Techniques sold through nearly 6 million active independent Avon Sales Representatives.
-Avon products are sold and distributed in approximately 70 countries worldwide.
+Avon products include well-recognised and beloved brands such as ANEW, Avon Color, Avon Care, Skin-So-Soft, and Advance Techniques sold through millions of active independent Avon Sales Representatives.
+Avon products are sold and distributed in approximately 50 countries worldwide.

 At Avon, we believe in five core values: Trust, Respect, Belief, Humility and Integrity.
 While each plays an integral role in our global business operations, the value of Integrity holds a special place in Avon's culture and serves to anchor our company in an increasingly complex and demanding world.
 Avon defines Integrity as setting and observing the highest ethical standards and always doing the right thing.
 In remaining true to this value, we fulfil a duty of care, not only to our Independent Representatives and customers in the communities we serve, but to our colleagues and ourselves.